 ‘I Eat Men Like Air’ by Alice Berman is your next Audible obsession

-Alice Berman is a New York City-based author whose first Audible Original, I Eat Men Like Air, is out today.
-The fiction author sold her book Lost Boys and Technicolor Girls to ABC, where it is currently in development to become a show for the Freeform network.
+Alice Berman remains a New York City-based author whose Audible Original I Eat Men Like Air continues to find new listeners years after its debut.
+The fiction writer sold her earlier book Lost Boys and Technicolor Girls to ABC, where it entered development for Freeform with no further public updates since those initial announcements.

 Hailing from a political family in Washington, D.C., Berman attended Choate Rosemary Hall in Connecticut and graduated magna cum laude with a degree in English literature from the University of Pennsylvania, winning the Gibson Peacock Award for creative nonfiction.
-Post-grad, Berman lived in London and Los Angeles where she co-founded the app Shopfeed and served as creative director for Pop & Suki.
+After graduation she lived in London and Los Angeles, where she co-founded the app Shopfeed and served as creative director for Pop & Suki.

-Today, Berman writes from her Tribeca loft.
-She is a founding board member of the animal advocacy group Creatures Great and Small and serves on the Young Collectors Council Acquisitions Committee at the Guggenheim, the Friends of Blair House, and is a Young Lion Conservator at the New York Public Library.
+Today Berman writes from her Tribeca loft.
+She is a founding board member of the animal advocacy group Creatures Great and Small and serves on the Young Collectors Council Acquisitions Committee at the Guggenheim, the Friends of Blair House, and as a Young Lion Conservator at the New York Public Library.
 Find her on Instagram.

 About I Eat Men Like Air